Attachments – Guest Post Review

 3.5 stars for me.

-Guest post contributed by Can I Do 52?, a blogger who aspires to read 52 books in a year and discuss them.
+This guest post was contributed by Can I Do 52?, a blogger who aspires to read 52 books in a year and discuss them.
 Check out more of her posts and reviews on her blog.